tile38/tile38.github.io/src/website/root/commands/renamenx.md

 command: renamenx
 -->

-Renames `key` to be stored under a new name, it it does not exist yet.
+Renames collection `key` to `newkey`, if it does not exist yet.
 If `newkey` already exists, this command does nothing.

-Returns 1 if `key` was renamed to `newkey`, and 0 if `newkey` already existed.
+Returns 1 if `key` was renamed to `newkey`, 0 if `newkey` already existed, or "ERR" when `key` or `newkey` are actively being used by a geofence or webhook.

 ## Examples